SACHI Dental Clinic

 • Bite Examination: We check your bite condition and assess for any problems.

-Based on these examination results, the dentist will comprehensively diagnose your oral condition and develop an optimal treatment plan.
+Based on these examination results, the dentist will make a comprehensive diagnosis of your oral condition.
+Using those findings, we will develop the most appropriate treatment plan.

 Based on examination results, the dentist will explain the specific treatment plan.